yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Delete each of the resource groups created in this lab by selecting them followed by the **Delete resource group** button.
 You will need to confirm the name of the resource group to delete.

 3. To delete the Recovery Services Vaults, you will first need to open the vaults, disable all VM backup and replication, and delete any backup and replicated data.
 As currently implemented, Azure VM backups are only soft-deleted (they can still be recovered).
 The vault itself cannot be deleted for 14 days after this soft-delete.

+You should follow all steps provided *after* attending the hands-on lab.